 Sam served as the race director of the annual Copper Harbor Fat Tire Festival (now the Bell’s Beer Copper Harbor Trails Festival) mountain bike race from 1998-2012 and helped to establish it as a significant regional event.
 This race has a reputation for being one of the most challenging and fun-filled mountain bike events in all of the Midwest and riders now make the journey from all over the U.S. and Canada to join in this end of the season gathering of the tribe.

 Winter to Sam means snow and more importantly, freshies!!
 Nearby Mount Bohemia is a big reason that Sam now spends his winters in the Keweenaw.
-Even after thirteen winters spent on the slopes of Vail & Beaver Creek, he feels that his skiing experience is not too compromised due to Bohemia’s sustained, steep terrain, fantastic glade skiing, lack of crowds, and consistent Lake effect POWDER!!!
-Sam also enjoys cross-country skiing, back-country ski touring and snowshoeing, and is an active volunteer who helps to maintain and groom the Copper Harbor XC ski trails.
+Even after thirteen winters spent on the slopes of Vail & Beaver Creek, he feels that his skiing experience is not too compromised due to Bohemia’s sustained, steep terrain, fantastic glade skiing and consistent Lake effect POWDER!!!
+Sam also enjoys cross-country skiing, back-country ski touring and snowshoeing, and was an active volunteer for many years helping to maintain and groom the Copper Harbor XC ski trails.

-Aside from his outdoor adventuring, Sam is into live music and tries to see shows whenever possible.
-He likes a variety of music, but rock, folk, bluegrass, reggae and blues are his favorites.
-You can hear some his favorite bands – The String Cheese Incident, Widespread Panic, the Del McCoury Band, Leftover Salmon, Bill Monroe, Galactic, the Grateful Dead, the Funky Meters, Karl Denson’s Tiny Universe – among others drifting through the streets of Copper Harbor coming from the shop.
+Aside from his outdoor adventuring, live music is near and dear to Sam.
+He likes a variety of music, but rock, folk, funk, bluegrass, cajun and blues are some of his favorites.
+You can hear the likes of – The String Cheese Incident, Donna the Buffalo, Widespread Panic, the Del McCoury Band, Leftover Salmon, Bill Monroe, Rush, Galactic, the Grateful Dead, the Funky Meters, Karl Denson’s Tiny Universe – among others drifting from the shop on warm summer days.
 Sam has been known to get down and boogie!